claresudbery/clare-wiki-ably/pages/coding/tools/git.md

   - Note that I now have two scripts in my scripts repo - `add-ssh-key-mac` and `add-ssh-key-win` that help with this.

+  - For error "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!" see [below](#troubleshooting-error-warning-remote-host-identification-has-changed)

   - This is what I did to get ssh up and running in the Chef repo - I did this twice, for both VM and local laptop: